mcdba/sort_by/README.markdown

 ## ActionView

 The great stuff comes in the view.
 This plugin provides a method called `paginated_sort_table`.
-This generates a table like the ["one seen here"](http://skitch.com/radarlistener/bam21/blogs-index "one seen here").
+This generates a table like the [one seen here](http://skitch.com/radarlistener/bam21/blogs-index "one seen here").
 This uses the generated scaffold from an everyday Rails application.
 In my index action in the controller I've edited it to now be:

     def index
       @blogs = Blog.paginated_sort_by(params[:sort_by] || "id", params[:order])